MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/CatHacks-2023.md

 ## Event Summary

 - CatHacks is the biggest Hackathon in the state of Kentucky!
-The hacker community in Kentucky is growaing every year and we aime to make this community more inclusive and accessible. <br>
+The hacker community in Kentucky is growing every year, and we aim to make this community more inclusive and accessible. <br>
-- We several workshops and mini-events planned thhroughout the hackthon. <br>
+- We had several workshops and mini-events planned throughout the hackthon. <br>
     1. Introduction to Git and Github Workshop.
     2. Painting with Bob Ross
-    3. Presentation Karoake
+    3. Presentation Karaoke
     4. MLH Cup Stacking mini-event
     5. ACM-W + NSBE Diversity Workshop
     6. Earth Hacks Workshop